 Unemployment Rate: (annual average level)

-As well, there are also a variety of time frames shown (present quarter through the year 2022) with the expected inflation of each.
+As well, there are also a variety of time frames shown (present quarter through the year 2023) with the median expected inflation (annualized) of each.
 Inflation is measured in Headline and Core CPI and Headline and Core PCE.
-Over all time frames expectations are shown to be in the 1.4%-2.3% range.
+Over all time frames expectations are shown to be in the 1.5%-2.3% range.